Last updated: 21 December 2020

 c) In order to obtain quotations or to arrange investments or insurances with regulated entities.

-Our partners and service providers may also transfer your personal information outside of the European Economic Area.
+Our partners and service providers may also transfer your personal information outside of the UK or European Economic Area.

 We keep the personal information we collect from you, your employer, and other third parties, where we have an ongoing legitimate business need to do so (for example, to provide you with a service you have requested or to comply with applicable legal, tax or accounting requirements).